HamptonNorth/pages/README.md

 ## Custom components

 There are a (growing) collection of comonents.
 The are in the directory `./src/components`.
-The list as at release 0.8.1 consists of:
+The list includes:

 - <rm-head>               #consistent meta data for views
 - <rm-nav-header>         # logo, title, header navigation, waffle menu, 3 dot menu and hamburger menu for samll viewports